MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unreal/unreal-winRT.md

 }
 ```

-3. Open **WinrtActor.h** and add two function definitions, one that a blueprint can use and another that uses the DLL code:
+3. Open **WinrtActor.h** and add one function definition, one that a blueprint will call:

 ```cpp
 public: